nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nano-therapeutic:** Pertaining to the therapeutic use of nanotechnology in medicine, particularly in drug delivery.

-### Expanded Definition and Usage\nNano-drug cancer drug delivery represents a significant advancement in the field of oncology, offering new hope and improved outcomes for patients with various types of cancer.
+### Expanded Definition and Usage:
+Nano-drug cancer drug delivery represents a significant advancement in the field of oncology, offering new hope and improved outcomes for patients with various types of cancer.
 By utilizing nanotechnology, these delivery systems can transport drugs directly to the tumor site, significantly increasing the concentration of the drug at the target site while greatly reducing the impact on healthy tissues.
 This targeted approach not only improves the therapeutic index of chemotherapeutic agents but also reduces side effects, thus enhancing patient comfort and quality of life during treatment.
 Additionally, nano-drug delivery systems can be engineered to respond to specific physiological triggers, such as changes in pH or temperature at the tumor site, allowing for controlled and sustained release of the drug.